tetracorp/k240/docs/_posts/2014-05-08-this-project.md

 known price of a ship.
 This makes it easy to zero in on code relating to certain functions.
-2. Find-replacing variable names throughout the code and adding comments once a fuction has been understood.
+2. Find-replacing variable names throughout the code and adding comments once a function has been understood.
 This sometimes makes other parts clearer.
 3. Identifying the random number generator function.
 This is typically used to "roll dice" or simulate chance, and makes it very easy to zero in on game rules.